Wonder why steakhouse baked potatoes taste so good?

-Eat the peel!
+Eat the potato skinl!
 For heavens sake, you seasoned it...go ahead and eat it!
 It's salty and crispy and full of nutrients

 If you want to make twice-baked potatoes, simply cut the bakers in half, scoop out the fluffy insides and place in a bowl; season with salt, pepper and add bacon bits, sour cream and butter.
 Then, scoop it back into skin, top with cheese and broil until cheese melts.

 Top your steakhouse baked potato with the traditional condiments, or try topping it with homemade chili!

 Craving Italian?
 Put a little warm marinara and some homemade meatballs on it!